-The majority of this waste is either incinerated or ends up on landfill sites.
+Waste that is not recycled may end up either incinerated or in landfill sites.
 The UK’s landfill sites are rapidly filling up, especially around London.
 Those around London are now actually full.

 So the quantity of waste we send to landfill needs to be reduced drastically – there is little or no new space for more sites.

 Unsorted waste is a huge problem.
 Sending our rubbish overseas for processing is not the answer.
 Too often, consignments are labelled as for recycling when in fact they are unsorted and mostly unfit for recycling.

 The government of China has done everyone a favour by refusing to accept our unsorted rubbish.
 Other countries such as Malaysia where it is still being sent are beginning to follow suit.